Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Results

 \subsection{Green-Kubo molecular dynamics}

 Having extensively justified, even at low $T$, the need for the GKMD method to calculate $\kappa$, we now discuss the results obtained for the thermal conductivity of the $\gamma$, $\beta$ and $\alpha$ phases of \LiPS~over a wide range of temperatures, for MLPs targeting PBEsol, r$^2$SCAN and PBE0 functionals.
-EMD simulations on 768-atom cells are run with i-PI \cite{Kapil2019} in the NpT ensemble, with stochastic velocity rescaling (SVR) thermostat \cite{buss+07jcp} and a generalized Langevin barostat \cite{ceri+09prl} on the cell volume to target zero pressure.
-We have verified that the thermobarostat, with the chosen parameters, does not affect the statistical properties of correlation functions and GK estimates (see SM \cite{suppmat}, Fig.~S8).
+EMD simulations on 768-atom cells are run with i-PI \cite{Kapil2019} in the NpT ensemble, with stochastic velocity rescaling (SVR) thermostat \cite{buss+07jcp} and a generalized Langevin barostat \cite{ceri+09prl} on the cell volume to target zero pressure. {In contrast with other types of thermostats, SVR is able to reproduce NVE results for dynamical properties featuring characteristic time scales of several picoseconds, such as the shear viscosity of water or the dynamic structure factor of a polymer chain in explicit water \cite{Basconi2013}.
+Furthermore, the SVR thermostat was recently shown to recover the results of GKMD thermal conductivity of simple superionic materials from NVE simulations, even at temperatures low enough to suppress ionic diffusion (see, e.g., the case of CaF$_2$ in Fig.~S10 of the SM of Ref.~\onlinecite{Grasselli2022}).} We have {also} verified that the barostat, with the chosen parameters, does not affect the statistical properties of correlation functions and GK estimates {from NpT simulations, when compared to NVT} (see the SM \cite{suppmat}, Fig.~S8).
 EMD trajectories are at least 2-ns long, and energy and mass fluxes are sampled every 10 fs, that is sufficient to avoid aliasing in the PSD.

 Imperfect ergodicity and the constraint on cell shape make simulations dependent on the phase in which the system is initialized.
-In Ref.~\onlinecite{Gigli2023}, we have shown that simulations initialized in the non-conductive $\gamma$ phase undergo a structural phase transition to a mixed $\alpha/\beta$ phase that is Li-ion conductive, whenever simulations are run beyond a critical temperature, $T_c$, that strongly depends on the DFT functional ($T_c\approx$ 625 K for PBEsol, 750 K for PBE0, and 800 K for r$^2$SCAN).
+In Ref.~\onlinecite{Gigli2023}, we have shown that simulations initialized in the nonconductive $\gamma$ phase undergo a structural phase transition to a mixed $\alpha/\beta$ phase that is Li-ion conductive, whenever simulations are run beyond a critical temperature, $T_c$, that strongly depends on the DFT functional ($T_c\approx$ 625 K for PBEsol, 750 K for PBE0, and 800 K for r$^2$SCAN).
 Experimentally, the $\gamma$-to-$\beta$ transition (structural transition from symmetry group $Pmn2_1$ to $Pnma$) occurs at $573~$K, while the transition to the $\alpha$-phase ($Cmcm$ \cite{kaup_impact_2020}) occurs at $746~$K \cite{HOMMA201153}.